csh970605/csh970605.github.io/_posts/2023-03-24-Object_Tracking.md

 # CSRT(Discriminative Correlation Filter with Channel and Spatial Reliability)
 Runs lower speed, but the quality is higher.<br>
 You can see more details in [KCF](https://csh970605.github.io/posts/CSRT) post.<br><br>

+# Codes<br>
+You can see my implementation on my [Github](https://github.com/csh970605/Computer-Vision-Masterclass/tree/main/Section%203)